Lessons learned from establishing a rooftop photovoltaic system crowdsourced by students and employees at Aarhus University: Challenges and Lessons learned

 To maximize self-consumption, one easy first step is trying to identify a building comprising four or more floors.
 In many cases, this ensures that demand is high so most of the electricity is consumed locally.
 Additionally, getting access to historic electricity demand time series with hourly resolution to estimate total demand and the hypothetical share of self-consumption for different PV capacities is also recommended.

 \

 Of course, the technical sizing of the installation should be done together with setting the target for the funding to be collected in the crowdfunding, as discussed in the previous section.
 Based on all the previous trade-offs, we selected a target of 100 kW and estimated the self-consumption rate at 85\% using historical demand data.
+When performing a sensitivity analysis to the internal rate of return of the investment of the energy community members, the self-consumption rate was the assumption with the highest impact on the results, indicating its relevance.
+Several options exist to maximize self-consumption.
+First, a battery can be added to the installation, but this option was discarded due to economic reasons.
+Second, applying demand-side management measurements to increase the temporal overlap of electricity consumption and solar photovoltaic generation.
+To this end, a screen will be implemented to show all building users real-time solar electricity generation and incentivize them to adapt their consumption patterns.